g0xA52A2A/puppet_cron/README.md

 set of cron jobs to be defined at a low level of the hierarchy and more specific cron jobs to be defined further up the hierarchy closer to what is likely more relevant definitions.
-This is definable in each of the classes.
+This is definable in each of the classes expect in the service class.
 If defined in the main cron class as true it will take precedence over definitions in other classes.

 ### purge

-All classes with the exception of the main cron class take a `$purge` parameter which if set to true will cause puppet to remove any cron jobs that are not provided by puppet.
+All classes with the exception of the service class take a `$purge` parameter which if set to true will cause puppet to remove any cron jobs that are not provided by puppet.
+If defined in the main cron class as true it will take precedence over definitions in other classes.

 Usage
 -----